brianedmonds90/WARPIC_3.0/README.md

 Set up your dev environment by following these instructions for running processing for android in eclipse. http://blog.onthewings.net/2013/04/25/setting-up-a-processing-android-project-in-eclipse/

-Download the project as a .zip file and import it into eclipse.
+Download the project as a .zip file and unzip it.
+Import the source code into eclipse.

 Choose run on device.